Kuuuube/Hover_Distance_Limiter/README.md

 <br>

-## How to find HoverDistance, ReportID or Pressure:
+## How to find HoverDistance, or Pressure:
 - Open tablet debugger by going to `Tablets > Tablet debugger...`
 - Put your pen within detection range of your tablet
-- The `Tablet Report` box will show `HoverDistance`, `ReportID` and `Pressure` which is the raw value for each.
+- The `Tablet Report` box will show the raw values for `HoverDistance`, and `Pressure`.

-    (If a `HoverDistance` is not shown, your tablet is not compatible with the default filtering method.
-Enabling **Use ReportID Workaround** and using `ReportID` can be used on some tablets which do not send `HoverDistance`.)
+    `HoverDistance` will not show on all tablets.
+If this is the case for your tablet then `HoverDistance` is not supported.